1. Integrate with Data Lakehouse

 }

-You can find your organization name in the StreamNative console, as shown below: Organization name
+You can find the organization name in StreamNative console, as shown below:

 export AWS_ACCESS_KEY_ID="<YOUR_AWS_ACCESS_KEY_ID>"